offsoc/onionplan/docs/3 - Appendixes/02 - Appendix: Specs for DNS-based .onion records.md

 1. DNSSEC should be mandatory?
 2. Resolution should happen only via DNS-over-HTTPS (DoH) or DNS-over-TLS (DoT)?
 3. Support for bi-directionality?
-4. Entry(es) should be signed using the Onion Service private key?
+4. Entries should be signed using the Onion Service private key?
-5. Entry(es) should signed using the HTTPS private key?
+5. Entries should signed using the HTTPS private key?
 6. Should implement additional censorship resistance measures?

 ## Record types